scripting/feedlandInstall/docs/setup.md

 We use <a href="https://aws.amazon.com/ses/">SES</a> to send mail.
 At some point we will probably expand the options here.

-I'm not exactly sure how to do it.
-I did it myself once a few years ago, and it's worked without a hitch since then.

-If someone wants to write docs on how to do this, I'd be happy to link them in here.
+Here are some <a href="https://github.com/scripting/feedlandInstall/blob/main/docs/setupses.md#ses-sender-address-configuration-added-july-11-2025-by-dw-written-by-chatgpt">docs</a> that explain how to set up SES.

-You will need to have a <a href="https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_profiles.html">credentials.txt</a> to provide access info to the Amazon software.
+Also, you will need to have a <a href="https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_profiles.html">credentials.txt</a> to provide access info to the Amazon software.

 ### Set up an SMTP mail server (optional)